Atharwaaah/tarak.AI/README.md

 </p>

-**"Tarak" (तारक)** in Sanskrit means *Savior* or *Protector*, and **AI** represents the Artificial Intelligence core of this project. **tarak.AI2** is an interactive web application designed to tackle the problem of unreported river pollution by empowering the public to participate in environmental monitoring.
+**"Tarak" (तारक)** in Sanskrit means *Savior* or *Protector*, and **AI** represents the Artificial Intelligence core of this project. **tarak.AI** is an interactive web application designed to tackle the problem of unreported river pollution by empowering the public to participate in environmental monitoring.

 ---

 ## 🧠 Project Overview

-**tarak.AI2** allows users to report river pollution in real time, primarily by uploading images.
+**tarak.AI** allows users to report river pollution in real time, primarily by uploading images.
 These images are processed by the **InstructBLIP Vision-Language Model**, which helps in:

 - Determining the severity of pollution
 - Identifying and classifying visible pollutants

-Additional features include( To be Integrated in future):
+Additional features include( some to be Integrated in future):

 - Manual or automated (via EXIF data) location tagging
 - Generation of pollution reports for public research